byu-rad-lab/baloo-mujoco-sim/README.md

 # Install the simulation package locally
 cd ../..
-pip install -e .
+pip install .

-# Generate the xml file for the robot
+# Generate the xml file for the robot using CLI
-cd scripts
-python3 generate_baloo_xml.py
+generate-baloo-xml

 #run simulation
 cd ../examples